Bike test: Compact folding bikes Birdy vs Brompton

 The World Sport comes with a kickstand (whose rubber foot fell off) and mudguards with sturdy stays.
 They need to be strong as the folded bike rests on these mudguards.
 A low-rider front rack and a cantilevered rear rack are available as extras, although I’d fit a large Carradice SQR block and a Super C Saddlebag instead.
 As with the Brompton, there are no bottle mounts.

 The Brompton has very quick steering due to its tiny amount of trail.
 Some will characterise this as ‘nippy’, others ‘nervous’.
-With both hands on the handlebar, the handling is okay.
+With both hands on the handlebar, the handling is OK.
 Signalling requires concentration, especially when you’re descending or the road surface is rough.

 If you use one of Brompton’s excellent front bags, the extra weight over the front wheel makes the steering less skittish, although even without a front bag it’s not so unusual that you can’t get used it.
 Yet I’m sure the handling could be much improved by reducing the fork’s offset to zero.
 This might necessitate other design tweaks to prevent compromising the fold.